dutchLuck/ihad/README.md

 $
 ```

-OR if you have Microsoft Windows powershell and are ok with unicode text output,
+OR if you have Microsoft Windows Powershell available and are ok with
-instead of strictly ASCII output; -
+unicode, instead of strictly ASCII, text output; -

 ```
 > format-hex C:\test\tmp.dat